What is a prediction-market wallet skill audit?

 - Calibration: whether the wallet's implied probabilities line up with how often those positions actually resolve true, complementing the entry-price read.

-- Resolved-position count: a floor of 30 resolved positions before a skill read is even attempted, because a thinner record cannot tell an edge from chance either way.
+- Resolved-position and independent-event counts: a floor of 30 resolved positions AND 20 independent resolved events before a skill read is even attempted, because a thinner or more clustered record cannot tell an edge from chance either way.
+The event floor fails closed when the count is missing.

 Worked example: the bigger number is the weaker read